Our Program and Focus Areas

 - Bisphenols, commonly found in plastic products

 PFOS, PFOA, and other poly- and perfluoroalkyl substances (PFAS) are a particular focus of the RMP, and the subject of a recently completed synthesis and strategy document.
 Flame retardants known as PBDEs were once moderate concerns for the Bay, but bans and phase-outs reduced contamination to levels of low concern.
 Many other contaminants have been monitored in the Bay and found to be of low concern as well.
 A multitude of emerging contaminants fall into a final category of possible concern, where uncertainty in our knowledge of toxicity prevents an evaluation of risk.
-See the RMP's CEC Strategy (2017 Revision), the 2020 Strategy Update, the 2019 Pulse of the Bay and other Bay RMP resources on emerging contaminants for more information.
+See the RMP's CEC Strategy (2017 Revision), the 2020 Strategy Update, and the 2019 Pulse of the Bay for more information.

 The scientific advisory panel for the Bay RMP Emerging Contaminants Workgroup (ECWG) consists of internationally respected experts: